tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Record Payload Protection

 The CID value, when present, is included in the MAC calculation for the DTLS record.
 It is created as follows:

 ~~~~
       MAC(MAC_write_key, DTLSCompressed.epoch +
                             DTLSCompressed.sequence_number +
                             DTLSCompressed.type +
                             DTLSCompressed.version +
-                            DTLSCompressed.cid +      // New input
+                            connection_id + // New field
                             DTLSCompressed.length +
                             DTLSCompressed.fragment);
    where "+" denotes concatenation.